bonifield/helpers/python/README.md

 	- Creation and usage of parent and child classes, with output examples (Python 3)
 - python-collections-deque.py
 	- How to use deque to handle list-like objects, but with better options like left appends, extends, and pops
+- python-configparser-read.py
+	- Reads ini configs using `configparser`; use with `config.ini`
 - python-csv-worker_01_combine.py
 	- Combine only desired CSV files in a given path into a single working file (usage: script path)
 	- use with the dated sample CSVs in the sampledata folder